cacheflowe/haxademic/guides/windows-wsl-notes.md

 More Git config for WSL here: [https://peteoshea.co.uk/setup-git-in-wsl/](https://peteoshea.co.uk/setup-git-in-wsl/)

+If you've cloned a repo with Github Desktop but want to use WSL git with ssh access, you might need to do this:
+`git remote set-url origin git@github.com:Username/repo-here.git

 ## Customizing the WSL shell

 There are a bunch of options to customize your bash shell, as with any Linux distribution.
 Here are a couple that I found: